Name Amendment: Everything You Need to Know

 Some common questions concerning name amendments include the following:

 - Does the name amendment process differ greatly for companies doing business in other states?
 Not usually, but states tend to require more documentation of foreign companies, including an amendment to the Certificate of Authority.
 You may also be required to provide a Certificate of Good Standing from your home state and a certified copy of your incorporation documents.

 - What should my new name be?
 This is difficult to answer specifically, because each company will have different needs for their name.
 Some may want a subtle change that customers can still easily associate with the company, while other companies may want a complete rebrand.
 Whatever the case, state naming regulations must be met, including that your name is original, have the proper designator (variations of “LLC” and “Corp.,” if applicable), and not have any forbidden terms.

 - Can a company conduct business with a different name without filing Articles of Amendment?
 Yes, and this can be done by filing for a “doing business as” name, or DBA, which is also known as a fictitious business name.
 Such names allow you to do business under a name other than the one listed on your incorporation documents or documents of foreign qualification.
 However, you may have to post a notification that your company is being run under an assumed name.

 If you need help understanding issues related to making a name amendment, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.